nguyenvukhang/kitty2/docs/kittens_intro.rst

    kittens/custom
    kittens/*

-|kitty| has a framework for easily creating terminal programs that make use of
+|alatty| has a framework for easily creating terminal programs that make use of
 its advanced features.
 These programs are called kittens.
-They are used both to add features to |kitty| itself and to create useful standalone programs.
+They are used both to add features to |alatty| itself and to create useful standalone programs.
 Some prominent kittens:

 :doc:`icat <kittens/icat>`